Dutch Lidl cuts cost of plant-based foods, makes minced meat partly plant-based

 (Image source: Jérémy-Günther-Heinz Jähnick/ Somain/ Lidl (01) / Wikimedia Commons / Cc-by-sa 3.0)

-Food awareness organization, ProVeg International, has welcomed today’s announcement by Lidl in the Netherlands to permanently reduce prices on plant-based meat and dairy substitutes to make them equal or lower than their animal-based equivalents.
+Food awareness organisation, ProVeg International, has welcomed today’s announcement by Lidl in the Netherlands to permanently reduce prices on plant-based meat and dairy substitutes to make them equal or lower than their animal-based equivalents.

 Lidl also announced today that it is the first supermarket to introduce partly plant-based minced meat, consisting of 60% minced beef and 40% pea protein, to motivate customers to lower their environmental impact.
 Half of Dutch citizens eat minced meat every week.